 Sundal – A Delicious Dish Anytime of the Year

 This scrumptious Sundal and sprouted Chappati is easy to make and so delicious!
 Originally, created for our Pop-Up Yoga Supper Soiree in London in April 2015 we have been dreaming of it since.
 We run our Pop Up evenings about 5 times a year as an opportunity for the AY community to re-connect and come together.
 Essentially, in an easier way that isn’t a whole weekend, but everyone can get a top up in yoga, breathing, slowing down and delicious healthy foods cooked for you!

 Sundal can be made with chickpeas, different types of beans, lentils or sweet corn.
 You will always add the desiccated coconut in the end, but you can add different spices according to taste.
 In fact, to give you an idea of how many delicious variations there are of wonderful Sundal, check out this blog of 52 recipes!

 – can of cooked chickpeas / beans / sweetcorn

 – tsp mustard seeds

 – 2 tbsp desiccated coconut

-Heat the coconut oil in a frying pan or wok.
-Add the mustard and coriander seeds + red chilli.
+To start, heat the coconut oil in a frying pan or wok.
+Add the mustard and coriander seeds + red chilli, the flavour base of your Sundal.
 Wait until they start popping.
-Add the chickpeas / beans / sweet corn.
-Stir for a bit and in the end add the coconut and slat to taste.
+Then, dd the chickpeas / beans / sweet corn.
+Stir for a bit and in the end add the coconut and salt to taste.

 – 1 cup sprouted wheat flour